 - 1. Connect a secondary input source to the monitor. - 2.
-Press one of the OSD buttons on the rear panel to activate the buttons, and then press the Menu button to open the OSD. - 3.
-In the OSD, select PiP Control and then select Enable PiP.
+Press the center of the OSD controller to open the OSD. - 3.
+In the OSD, select Image, select PiP Control, and then select Enable PiP.

 The monitor scans the secondary inputs for a valid signal input and uses that input for the PiP or PbP picture.